Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-data-grid-view.markdown

 {{% ssummary %}}{{% /ssummary %}}

-The `Spaces` view provides Space and Space instance navigation, for querying data and viewing class metadata.
-Select a "Space" or press the arrow to drill down into the Space instances of each Space (cluster).
+The Spaces view provides Space and Space instance navigation, for querying data and viewing class metadata.
+Select a Space or press the arrow to drill down into the Space instances of each Space (cluster).

 # Overview